NeumimTo/TownyCivs/README.md

 Towny addon that adds automated farms, factories and administrative buildings into towny town & nation system

-The plugin forces players to build houses from predefine block palletes
+The plugin forces players to build from predefined block pallets

 **Alphabuilds are not suitable for production env.**